 The Programme has already achieved the outcome of improved regional cooperation on regional disaster management.
 However, it is a long step from there to the desired impact of increased resilience to disasters of poor communities in developing countries in the Asia region.

-The MTR team observed impact at two level:
+The MTR team observed impact at two levels:

 In the effect of interventions on the communities directly engaged with the Programme; and